riverdaleGithub/intro_python_23/fermi/readme.md

 </details>
 <br>

 The Fermi Paradox describes the contradiction between the high likelihood of extraterrestrial civilizations existing and our absence of evidence or contact with these civilizations.

+## Lab
+You will first turn the Drake equation into a function, and then you will calculate how many planets should have life on them currently!

+The Fermi Paradox describes the contradiction between the high likelihood of extraterrestrial civilizations existing and our absence of evidence or contact with these civilizations.